-Since investing in their own content studio in 2014, Marriott have taken content marketing to the next level.
+Since investing in their own content studio in 2014, Marriott have taken travel copywriting and content marketing to the next level.

 From their innovative work with the futuristic Oculus Rift, to letting content creators take over Marriott’s Snapchat account to document their holidays – Marriott have set the benchmark for creative content marketing in the travel industry.